davelsio/template-three-vanilla/README.md

 ### Views

 Most of the development should take place in the `views/` folder.
-Each view is exported in order to the [`WorldController`](src/controllers/World.ts), but each view is self-contained.
-They are loaded asynchronously and notify the [`WorldStore`](src/state/World.ts) when they are finished loading.
-There is an example [`Loading`](src/views/Loading.ts) view, set to bypass the loader flags, that gets destroyed once the rest of the views are finished loading.
+Views are exported in order to the [`WorldController`](src/controllers/World.ts) by the [`index.ts`](src/views/index.ts) file, but each view is self-contained.
+They are loaded asynchronously and notify the [`WorldStore`](src/state/World.ts) when they complete loading their setup.
+There is an example [`Loading`](src/views/Loading.ts) view, set to bypass the loader flags, that gets destroyed once the rest of the views have finished.

 Most of the time, when I start a project, I just delete the example [views](src/views), clear the default [setttings](src/settings) and [assets](src/loaders/assets.ts).
 Then I can start creating the new views and adding whatever tweaks I need.
 Custom settings and tweaks will be fully typed and available in the appropriate store.